Browse the glossary of political terms or use the search box to find the definition you’re looking for.

 A

-Adaptation: The process of changing to suit different conditions: “The documentary is about corruption, crime and human adaptation to difficult circumstances.”
+Adaptation: (n) The process of changing to suit different conditions: “The documentary is about corruption, crime and human adaptation to difficult circumstances.”
+Adapt, Adapting (v)

-Activism: The practice of taking action to bring about social, political, or environmental change.
+Activism: (v) The practice of taking action to bring about social, political, or environmental change.
+Activist: (n) A person who engages in activism.

 B

-Bipartisan: involving the agreement or cooperation of two political parties that usually oppose each other’s policies.
+Bipartisan: (adj) involving the agreement or cooperation of two political parties that usually oppose each other’s policies.

 C

-Checks and Balances: a foundational principle in the American government system that ensures no single branch of government becomes too powerful
+Checks and Balances: (n) A foundational principle in the American government system that ensures no single branch of government becomes too powerful

-Communism: a political theory derived from Karl Marx, advocating class war and leading to a society in which all property is publicly owned and each person works and is paid according to their abilities and needs.
+Communism: (n) A political theory derived from Karl Marx, advocating class war and leading to a society in which all property is publicly owned and each person works and is paid according to their abilities and needs.
+Communist: (n) Someone who practices communism.

 D

-Democracy: a system of government where the people hold the power, either directly or through elected representatives.
-The term, which comes from ancient Greek words for “people” and “power,” contrasts with systems like monarchy or oligarchy and relies on principles such as free and fair elections, protection of human rights, and citizen participation
+Democracy: (n) A system of government where the people hold the power, either directly or through elected representatives.
+The term, which comes from ancient Greek words for “people” and “power,” contrasts with systems like monarchy or oligarchy and relies on principles such as free and fair elections, protection of human rights, and citizen participation.
+Democratic (adj)

 E